Martin McHugh (Gaelic footballer)

 Martin McHugh (born 1961) is a former Gaelic footballer, manager and media pundit.
 He is a native of Kilcar, County Donegal.

 McHugh was a member of the Donegal county team that won the 1992 All-Ireland Senior Football Championship.
 He also won three Ulster Senior Football Championships, two All Stars and, in 1992, the Texaco Footballer of the Year.

 He works as a pundit on the BBC Television's coverage of the Ulster Championship and has made occasional appearances on RTÉ Television during other competitions.
 He has also managed Cavan and IT Sligo.

-McHugh's sons Mark and Ryan later played for Donegal as well.
+McHugh's sons, Mark and Ryan, also played for Donegal.

 Playing career

 Club

 McHugh played Gaelic football with his local club Cill Chartha.

-He won the Donegal Senior Football Championship with his club on four occasions: 1980, 1985, 1989 and 1993.
+He won the Donegal Senior Football Championship with the club on four occasions: 1980, 1985, 1989 and 1993.